IsaacSimmons96/kitchen_sink/README.md

 Kitchen Sink was my solution to a problem.
 What was the problem you ask?
 Ill tell you.

-I play a lot of [Dungeons and Dragons (D&D)](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons) in my spare time.
+I play a lot of :crossed_swords: [Dungeons and Dragons (D&D)](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons) :dragon_face: in my spare time.
 I mainly take the role of the Dungeon Master.
 The Dungeon Master role requires alot of thinking on your feet, especially where making non player characters (npcs) is concerned.
 I wanted to make a small C++ program to randomly generate some D&D NPCs to help me out in a jiffy.
 The problem was is that I couldnt find a GUI library that I liked.
-So as a UI Programmer, I took it upon myself to write one from scratch, using [SFML](https://www.sfml-dev.org/) as a base for the graphics.
+So as a UI Programmer, I took it upon myself to write one from scratch, using [SFML](https://www.sfml-dev.org/):gear: as a base for the graphics.

 So far Kitchen Sink has been a great journey and ive improved my own skills alot.
 Im looking forward to alot more work!